I Dreamed of Africa

 I Dreamed of Africa is a 2000 American biographical-drama film directed by Hugh Hudson, starring Kim Basinger.
 It also stars Vincent Perez, Eva Marie Saint, Garrett Strommen, Liam Aiken and Daniel Craig.
 It is based on the autobiographical novel I Dreamed of Africa by Kuki Gallmann, an Italian writer who moved to Kenya and became involved in conservation.
 It was screened in the Un Certain Regard section at the 2000 Cannes Film Festival.
 This film was both a commercial and critical failure.

 Synopsis

-In Italy 1972, Kuki Gallmann (Kim Basinger), a divorced Italian socialite, changes her life after surviving a car crash.
-She marries Paolo (Vincent Perez), a man she does not know well, and moves with him and her young son to Kenya, where they start a ranch.
+In Italy 1972, Kuki Boccazzi, a divorced Italian socialite, changes her life after surviving a car crash.
+She marries Paolo Gallmann, a man she does not know well, and moves with him and her young son Emanuele Pirri to Kenya, where they start a ranch.
 She faces many problems, both physical and emotional, that will test her.